diegopm2000-lab/nodejs_javascript_lab/32-Graphql-ApolloServer-BooksWithAuthor-Mutations-WithInput/README.md

-# ApolloServer Books with authors example
+# ApolloServer Books with authors - Mutations with input types

 ## 1. Install the program